Dr Edward Killan

 I am an enthusiastic teacher and lead and deliver a range of subjects to audiologists, as well as other professional disciplines (e.g. cardiac physiologists, radiographers, teachers of the deaf).
-Within my teaching practice I use a range of innovative approaches, and utilise a range of cutting-edge technologies designed to enhance the student learning experience (e.g. SECTRA virtual anatomy).
+Within my teaching practice I use a range of innovative approaches, and utilise cutting-edge technologies designed to enhance the student learning experience (e.g. SECTRA virtual anatomy).
 I am committed to research-led education, and my teaching is consistently informed by my own research.
 I work on a number of international student education collaborations, including with Artevelde University College in Ghent (Belgium) and the University of Prince Edward Island (UPEI, Canada).

 Research groups and institutes

 - Leeds Institute of Cardiovascular and Metabolic Medicine